 In the west, the mineralized zone appears to be more prevalent in the intrusion and in the east; the mineralized zone is more prevalent within the footwall rocks.
 Within the intrusion, the mineralized zone is dark to light grey/green, fine to medium-grained, variably siliceous, carbonaceous and chloritic, and contains variable concentrations of pyrite, rutile, arsenopyrite and gold.
 The rocks are very fractured and sometimes very brecciated.
 Relicts of altered rock resembling diorite or granite without much continuity between drill holes, are prominent in the more mineralized sections.
 Within the footwall rocks, the mineralized zone consists of light yellow to buff coloured, banded, variably siliceous, sericitic, and brecciated rocks with variable concentrations of pyrite, arsenopyrite and gold.
 A planar fabric of sericite and quartz-rich bands is prominent and interpreted as parallel to the intrusion-footwall contact.
 Near the intrusion contact dioritic or granitic bodies resembling those in the intrusion are prominent.
 In brief, there seems to be a positive correlation between gold, diorite dikes, and breccia of diorite and sandstone.
 The width of the mineralized zone within the footwall rocks and the gold distribution are illustrated on the sections and in the drill log files.

-One of the characteristics of the mineralized zone, in both the intrusion and its footwall rocks, is that rocks grading over one gram gold per tonne are in some instances interspersed with intervals of low gold concentration (sometimes below the detection limit of 0.05 ppm) up to several metres thick, even though the silicate alteration is the same.
+One of the characteristics of the mineralized zone, in both the intrusion and its footwall rocks, is that rocks grading over one gram gold per tonne are in some instances interspersed with intervals of low gold concentration (sometimes below the analytical detection limit) up to several metres thick, even though the silicate alteration is the same.
 The intervals with low gold concentration generally have less diorite and are less brecciated.
 An interpretation is that these intervals are less permeable domains and therefore somewhat less mineralized, or alternatively, the less altered rocks may possibly be mega breccia fragments that contain less gold.
 The lower grade intervals are included in the weighted average gold concentration calculation because they are an inseparable part of the contact zone between the intrusion and its footwall.
 Moreover, there are some intervals, up to a few metres in core length, with grains of visible gold with local silicic alteration with or without attendant sulphide minerals.

 In general, although there are sections of the mineralized zone that have several per cent pyrite and arsenopyrite over several metres, the overall sulphide concentration of the mineralized zone is probably less than 2%.
 The abundance of silica and paucity of carbonate indicate that the mineralized zone is on a high silica fluid cooling path.
-The paucity of quartz veins and abundance of large volumes of silicic rock, including chalcedony matrix in some of the breccias, without a dominant structural fabric, suggests that the Vickers Zone is an epizonal concentration of silica and gold.

 The drilling sections from east to west are set out in the attached pdf file and a summary of the drilling results is listed in the following table.